History of West Ham United F.C.: 1989–1994

-West Ham United under Harry Redknapp
+Harry Redknapp's management

 1994–2000

 One of Redknapp's first actions as West Ham manager was to re-sign striker Tony Cottee from Everton.
 He also signed Liverpool's Don Hutchison and brought back Julian Dicks, as well as re-signing striker Iain Dowie from Southampton.
 Redknapp also attempted to bring through the young talent of Matthew Rush, Steve Jones and Matty Holmes.
 Cottee started the second spell of his West Ham career well, forming a solid partnership with Trevor Morley that was aided by Ian Bishop, Dale Gordon and the aggressive Martin Allen in midfield.
 The team defied the popular belief that they would return to the First Division by finishing 13th.
 In addition, John Moncur was added from relegated Swindon Town.

 West Ham avoided relegation again in the 1994–95 season and played their part in the final-day drama of the season, holding Manchester United to a 1–1 draw at Upton Park and denying them a third successive Premiership title.
 On paper, the team was routinely outclassed by opposition, but on grass it put in a series of superb performances.
 Old hand Alvin Martin partnered Steve Potts, Tim Breacker and Dicks with longterm custodian Luděk Mikloško in goal to form a stout defence that made up for the deficiencies elsewhere in midfield and up front, which had seen a number of players move on, including fan favourite Matty Holmes, to newly christened league champions Blackburn Rovers for £1.5 million.

 Redknapp spent the summer adding to the team's defence.
 He had previously captured Danish International centre-back Marc Rieper in one coup and quickly followed this up by signing another international, this time the Croatian Slaven Bilić in January 1996 for a then-club record £1.65 million fee.
 West Ham progressed to tenth place in 1995–96.

 Crucially at this point was the Jean-Marc Bosman case coming to an end, resulting in the "Bosman ruling."
 This meant no longer would Redknapp have to balance his team based upon nationality, a problem the previous year when Mikloško, Rieper and were all classed as "Foreign," thus leaving only one slot open for Irish/Welsh and English players.
 The change in ruling opened the door for a number of foreign internationals, and at the same time had seen a great number of established players within the team being shown the door; Hutchison, Burrows, Morley, Marsh, Holmes, Boere and Gordon were all released or sold on.